shellys29/FinalProjectAutomation/README.md

 **Electron Driver** - For Electron Aplication Testing

 ------------

 ### Tests Cases
-For each of the following application there is a few simple test cases who meant to demonstrate the usage of the tools and frameworks that have been used
+For each of the following application there is a few simple test cases who meant to demonstrate the usage of the tools and frameworks that have been used.
 [to-test-cases](http://https://github.com/shellys29/FinalProjectAutomation/tree/main/src/test/java "test-cases")